joshdoman/nix-enclaver/README.md

 ### Running the EIF

-To run the EIF, use `enclaver-run`.
+To run the EIF, run `./enclaver`.
 This will deploy both the Enclave image file and the outer proxy, which is needed to communicate with the enclave.

 You can build the binary using:

 ```
-nix build .#enclaver-run
+nix build .#enclaver
 ```

 ## Examples

 You can find examples in [`examples/`](./examples/sealing-rs/README.md).

 Note that you need to install [Nix](https://nixos.org/) and [enable flakes](https://nixos.wiki/wiki/Flakes) to use this repo.
-If you are on MacOS, you will need to first use a Linux VM, like [LimaVM](https://lima-vm.io).
+If you are on MacOS, use a Linux VM, like [LimaVM](https://lima-vm.io).